 Global resources that coordinate access to data blocks in the buffer caches of multiple Oracle RAC instances to provide cache coherency.

 The full name of the database that uniquely identifies it from any other database.
 The global database name is of the form database_name.database_domain—for example: TEST.US.EXAMPLE.COM

-Dynamic performance views storing information about all open instances in a Oracle Real Application Clusters cluster.
+Dynamic performance views storing information about all open instances in an Oracle Real Application Clusters cluster.
 (Not only the local instance.)
 In contrast, standard dynamic performance views (V$) only store information about the local instance.

 The resource agent process that manages requests for resources to control access to blocks.
 The LMD process also handles deadlock detection and remote resource requests.
 Remote resource requests are requests originating from another instance.

 Global Enqueue Service Monitor (LMON)

 The background LMON process monitors the entire cluster to manage global resources.
 LMON manages instance deaths and the associated recovery for any failed instance.
 In particular, LMON handles the part of recovery associated with global resources.
 LMON-provided services are also known as Cluster Group Services.